Supreme Court won’t hear challenge to Jim Crow-era voting law

 The original 1890 law prevented people from voting who were convicted of nine crimes, all selected because of a belief that Black voters were more likely to commit them.

-Sixty years later, Mississippi voters dropped burglary from the list but in 1968 added murder and rape.
+Sixty years later, Mississippi voters dropped burglary from the list, but it added murder and rape in 1968.

 Harness and Karriem had cited a decades-old, unanimous Supreme Court decision that struck down a similar disenfranchisement provision in the Alabama Constitution.
 In that case, the court ruled laws are inherently unequal if they were enacted with the intent of discriminating against Black voters.